 There are lots of ways to support the work of Software and Data Carpentry.
 Institutions such as universities and research institutes can best support us by becoming a member organization.

 Individuals can also support us by getting involved.
-Teaching or helping at workshops, becoming an instructor, taking part in our activities, serving on committees like Mentoring or task forces like CarpentryCon, blogging for us, talking to others in our slack channel, following us on Facebook, and contributing to our email discussions are just some of the ways you can feel part of the global Carpentries community.
+Teaching or helping at workshops, becoming an instructor, taking part in our activities, serving on committees like Mentoring or task forces like CarpentryCon, blogging for us, talking to others in our Slack channel, following us on Facebook, and contributing to our email discussions are just some of the ways you can feel part of the global Carpentries community.
+And don't forget CarpentryCon 2018 which will be our key community building and networking event of 2018.
+You can sign up for updates.
 See all our pathways and channels below.

 Our newsletter, Carpentry Clippings, appears every second Tuesday.
 We welcome news from the community, including job postings.